CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-22.md

 # Task 5: Persistence Attack Detection

-In this task, you will create a detection for the first attack of the previous exercise.
+## Overview

+In this lab, you will use Microsoft Sentinel to create a detection rule for persistence attacks based on SecurityEvent logs.
+You will query for specific Event IDs related to logon activities, map entities for investigation, and configure a scheduled analytics rule to detect suspicious persistence techniques.
+This detection will help generate alerts for potential malicious activity, which can be used in later investigations.

+> **⚠ Important Usage Guidance:** Microsoft Defender for Office 365 may take some time to load certain results or complete specific labs from the backend.
+This is expected behavior.
+If the data does not appear after a couple of refresh attempts, proceed with the next lab and return later to check the results.

 1. In the Search bar of the Azure portal, type *Microsft Sentinel (1)*, then select **Microsoft Sentinel (2)**.

    ![](./media/09.png)